copremesis/api_braintree/api.md

 -->

-As software engineer that aspires to manufacture signature applications we will test various ingredients (building blocks aka gems) in order to produce the best dish we can.
+As software engineers that aspire to build signature applications.
+We will test various ingredients (building blocks aka gems) in order to produce the best dish we can.

-If it comes down to it we may need to make our own ingredients from scratch ... yet If we want to compete in todays market we can speed up this process by know and understanding the world of gems and how this gives us a foundation of solid building blocks when producing MVP's.
+If it comes down to it we may need to make our own ingredients from scratch ... yet If we want to compete in todays market we can speed up this process by knowing and understanding the world of gems and how this gives us a foundation of solid building blocks when producing MVP's.

 The philosophy here leads back to open source and how software reuse from a community standpoint allows us to focus more on the domain and not so much